 Winter wedding in Forest Green

 I used predominantly my prime lens to provide some stunning soft images during the bridal prep.
 I also had to exclude the random 20-year-old PC screens that were also in the room!
-Prime lens, with a wide aperture, really isolated my subject from the background and made the bride pop from the image.
+Prime lens, with a wide aperture, really isolated my subject from the background.
+It made the bride pop from the image.

 I even carried bouquet, along with some bridal accessories, into the forest to get those detailed shots with the winter forest background.
-I just love those shots.
+You got to love those shots.
 I thrive on situation likes these and it inspires me to be creative.
 As a wedding photographer my skills are constantly tested and I love the challenge!

 Winter wedding service

 Using the prime lens, which allows a lot of light into the camera sensor, allowed me not to use a flash inside the church during a winter day with low light.
 The result was softer images without the harsh glare of a flash.
-This is one of the many advantages of booking a professional photographer who knows how to use professional equipment in many different environments.
+This is one of the many advantages of booking a professional photographer.
+We know how to use professional equipment in many different environments.

-By the time the intimate winter wedding service finished the sun was just about to go down so we were able to take a few guest shots outside.
+By the time the intimate winter wedding service finished the sun was just about to go down.
+Fortunately we were able to take a few guest shots outside.
 The light provided some nice moody images.

 Sharna and Chris requested natural shots inside the church and at their winter wedding reception venue The Parrot, a quintessential English pub with low lighting and low ceilings.
 I used a Gary Fong flash diffuser which eliminated the use of direct flash and reduced unnecessary harsh lighting on the faces of the wedding party.